 Birmingham

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Birmingham local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Birmingham, England’s second city, sits at the heart of the West Midlands and is known for its canals, cultural landmarks, and diverse neighbourhoods.
+Overview ⁞ Birmingham, England’s second city, sits at the heart of the West Midlands and is known for its canals, cultural landmarks, and diverse neighbourhoods.
 The city centre features modern landmarks such as the Bullring, Library of Birmingham, and Symphony Hall, alongside historic buildings like Birmingham Town Hall and St Philip’s Cathedral.
 The extensive canal network, once central to industry, now offers leisure and waterfront regeneration.
 Parks and green spaces, including Sutton Park, one of the largest urban parks in Europe, balance the urban setting.
 Birmingham’s suburbs range from historic areas like Jewellery Quarter to leafy Edgbaston, creating a varied cityscape.

+Who governs Birmingham?
 The local government for this district is: Birmingham City Council (Metropolitan District).

 Constituencies in Birmingham